Edward West: In India

+Works

-In 1815 he wrote an essay arguing against the "impolicy of any great restriction on the importation of corn" which was appreciated by the economist David Ricardo.
-In 1825 he wrote a pamphlet on the "Price of Corn and Wages of Labour" in which he expressed what is now known as the law of diminishing returns.
-This little known essay was reprinted in 1903 by Johns Hopkins University with a preface by Dr Jacob Hollander.
+In 1815 West wrote an essay arguing against the "impolicy of any great restriction on the importation of corn" which was appreciated by the economist David Ricardo.
+In 1825 he wrote a pamphlet Price of Corn and Wages of Labour in which he expressed what is now known as the law of diminishing returns.
+This essay was reprinted in 1903 by Johns Hopkins University with a preface by Jacob Hollander.